 - Informed Ability: Her special ability is said to be great intelligence and thoughts that fly faster than bats, but they are never really demonstrated.

 - Minion with an F in Evil: Compared to the other Soul Eaters in Soul Eater at least.
 She's pretty much all that keeps the sacrifices (and Torak) alive with Thiazzi and Seshru around trying to outham each other.

 - Sympathy for the Devil: Torak pities Nef after hearing how she tried to commit suicide after her son's death.
 Before freeing the sacrifices, he tries to make her see the error of her ways, and after her sacrifice, he cries for her.

 - Well-Intentioned Extremist: While the other Soul Eaters are just plain power-hungry for all their attempts to justify themselves, Nef believes sincerely that the Soul Eaters can unite the clans and put an end to all unfair things like premature deaths of babies.

 The Crippled Wanderer/TenrisThe first named Soul Eater.
 He started the first book's plot by creating the demon bear in order to destroy Torak's father.
 His name is actually Tenris, the Seal Mage whom Torak meets when he travels to the Seal Clan in the second book.
 He's horribly scarred all over his body from the Great Fire ignited by his brother, Torak's father.
 He pretends to be very kind and helpful towards Torak, but tries to kill him in order to get the power of the spirit walker.

-- Ambition Is Evil: Since he was a child, he has always wanted more than anything else power to dominate others.
+- Ambition Is Evil: It's revealed that since he was a child, he has always wanted power to dominate others more than anything else.